CryptoCoderz/Espers/INSTALL.md

 - Build Espers Qt
-[See doc/build-unix-qt.md](doc/build-unix-qt.md) for instructions on- building Espers QT using the Apple Mac OS operating system.
+[See doc/build-unix-qt.md](doc/build-unix-qt.md) for instructions on- building Espers QT using the Linux/Unix operating system.
 The intended-for-end-users, nice-graphical-interface,
 reference implementation of Espers.

 - Build Espers Daemon
-[See doc/build-unix.md](doc/build-unix.md) for instructions on building Espersd using the Apple Mac OS operating system.
+[See doc/build-unix.md](doc/build-unix.md) for instructions on building Espersd using the Linux/Unix operating system.
 This is the- intended-for-services, no-graphical-interface, reference implementation of Espers.